Advocacy Watch List

 Civic Center Senior Affordable Housing

-Pasadena Heritage has met with developer National Core and Onyx Architects on multiple occasions to make recommendations on the design of this senior affordable housing building just west of City Hall.
-We expressed concerns about previous versions of the project, which we found incompatible with the Civic Center, but find the current version acceptable.
-At the time of writing, the project needs approval for Final Design at the Design Commission.
+Pasadena Heritage met with developer National Core and Onyx Architects on multiple occasions to make recommendations on the design of this senior affordable housing building just west of City Hall.
+We expressed concerns about previous versions of the project, which we found incompatible with the Civic Center, but found the final version acceptable.
+The approved project is still seeking the last of its funding.

 Colorado Street Bridge

 This iconic, National Register-listed bridge constructed in 1912 has unfortunately drawn negative attention due to suicides.
 A Task Force worked for over a year to provide recommendations for an effective, permanent solution to this ongoing and challenging problem.
 In the meantime, temporary fencing has been installed to deter suicides.
-Donald MacDonald Architects was chosen to develop alternatives.
-Mock-ups of the proposed barrier were installed, but disliked by the community.
-Pasadena Heritage and the Institute for Classical Architecture & Art then provided some alternative approaches.
-The City is now working with a new team of consultants, Apexx Architecture, Chattel, Inc. and PacRim Engineering, who are developing new concepts.
-Community feedback is being sought.
+Donald MacDonald Architects was chosen to develop alternatives, but none have been met with approval from the community.
+Pasadena Heritage and the Institute for Classical Architecture & Art provided some alternative approaches, and the City is now working with a new team of consultants, Apexx Architecture, Chattel, Inc. and PacRim Engineering, who have developed and refined new concepts.
+Mock-ups of the two top choices are currently being constructed, and we are anxious to see them.

 First Trust Building (595 E. Colorado Blvd.)